-OCTA has operated Route 794 since 2006 from Riverside County to Hutton Centre and South Coast Metro (shown in orange above), RTA operated Route 216 since 2010 until January 2018 between the Village at Orange and Downtown Riverside.
+OCTA has operated Route 794 since 2006 from Riverside County to Hutton Centre and South Coast Metro (shown in orange below).
+RTA has operated Route 216 since 2010 between the Village at Orange and Downtown Riverside (shown in red below).